xixels-protocol/document/protocol/message.md

 Each of the the main message is assocaited some payload messages.
 For example, `ClientMessage` has 3 payload messages: `ClientHelloMessage`, `ClientEthAuthMessage` and `ClientDegasMessage`.
 In the following text, when it refers to sending some payload messages, it means encapsulating the payload message in the corresponding main message and then sending the main message.

+A Degas server-side program MAY function as a client and access the message services provided by the other Degas programs.

 ## 5.3.1 Protobuf

 The frames transmitted in the Message Service **MUST** be encoded using Protobuf.
 All the Protobuf message definations **MUST** be written in the "proto3" syntax.